akeneo/pim-api-docs/content/getting-started/your-first-tutorial-old/step-2.md

 With Postman, you can share pre-configured API requests in **collections** with whoever you want.
 We crafted for you a very simple collection, that contains only two pre-configured requests:
 - `Your very first request`: The Graal!
 That's the whole goal of this tutorial: being able to launch this request and receive an answer from the PIM.
 More concretely, this request will in fact asks the PIM for its first 100 products.
 - `The authentication request`: Very useful, this request will allow you to authenticate yourself.
-Indeed, the API is protected and is only accessible to people that have app credentials.
+Indeed, the API is protected and is only accessible to people that have API credentials.
 To avoid anyone to mess with your precious PIM data. :wink:

 ::: tips
 If you have trouble using Postman, do not hesitate to browse their really complete [documentation](https://learning.getpostman.com/docs).